(866) 678-8505

 The ignition switch is failing because the car's battery might be weak.
 It might also be that the switch itself is internally faulty or getting poor wiring connection.
 Alternatively, the car might be on "security lockout," which you'll know by checking if there's a padlock icon on the dashboard.

-Don't let ignition switch problems be the downfall of your trusty ride.
-Instead, stay ahead of the game by learning to spot early warning signs and communicate them with a technician in case you seek professional assistance.
+Watch out: A defective ignition switch can turn into a major breakdown.
+Stay ahead of the game by learning to spot early warning signs and communicate them with a technician in case you seek professional assistance.

 Let's Get To The Bottom Of It!

-• Q: Does the vehicle momentarily die and then restart while driving?
+Does the vehicle momentarily die and then restart while driving?

 The ignition switch controls the power flow in your car.
 Over time, it can wear out and become loose due to constant movement and road vibrations.
 This vibration can cause the switch to lose contact, stopping the car temporarily.